twbs/bootstrap/site/content/docs/5.0/migration.md

 ### Helpers

 - Responsive embed helpers have been renamed to [ratio helpers]({{< docsref "/helpers/ratio" >}}) with new class names and improved behaviors, as well as a helpful CSS variable.
-  - Classes have been renamed to change `by` to `x` in the aspect ratrio.
+  - Classes have been renamed to change `by` to `x` in the aspect ratio.
 For example, `.ratio-16by9` is now `.ratio-16x9`.
   - We've dropped the `.embed-responsive-item` and element group selector in favor of a simpler `.ratio > *` selector.
-No more class needed, and the ratio helper now works with any HTML element.
+No more class is needed, and the ratio helper now works with any HTML element.
   - The `$embed-responsive-aspect-ratios` Sass map has been renamed to `$aspect-ratios` and its values have been simplified to include the class name and the percentage as the `key: value` pair.
   - CSS variables are now generated and included for each value in the Sass map.
 Modify the `--aspect-ratio` variable on the `.ratio` to create any [custom aspect ratio]({{< docsref "/helpers/ratio#custom-ratios" >}}).
 - "Screen reader" classes are now ["visually hidden" classes]({{< docsref "/helpers/visually-hidden" >}}).